If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 The Lost Horse Mine Trail leads to an abandoned mine with a fascinating history in Joshua Tree National Park.
 An impressive wooden structure, the mill built over top of the Lost Horse Mine is considered to be one of the best preserved mills of its kind in a National Park Service Unit.
-It also holds the distinction of being an unusually profitable mine, producing more than 10,000 ounces of gold and 16,000 ounces of silver (worth approximately $5 million today) between 1894 and 1931.

 The trailhead is located on Lost Horse Mine Road near the West Entrance in Joshua Tree National Park.
 The parking area is small and doesn’t have room for many cars so I recommend arriving early.
 The last mile of the drive requires driving on a single-lane dirt road.
 RVs and large vehicles are not permitted at the trailhead